DataRights/MAPPED/README.md

 # How to run the test suite

-Tests are using simplecov and Coverall to generate coverage reports, before running tests make sure that you have a .coveralls.yml file with correct repo_token in it, for security reasons .coveralls.yml is not included in source control.
+Tests are using simplecov and Coverall to generate coverage reports.

 `bundle exec rake test:system test`

+Or you can use:

+`./run_tests`

 # Enabling Git pre-hooks for CI